 For some, the purpose of college is to get an education.
 For others, it's the first opportunity that an individual has to be away from their parents and live according to their own rules.
 But I appreciate rules.
 It may not seem like it because of my criminal record.
 Nonetheless, I believe that rules make order out of chaos.
 Therefore, rules should be kept unless they are causing chaos.
 And when rules are causing chaos, heroes will be viewed as criminals.

-In 2006, I began taking classes at Brigham Young University in Idaho (BYUI).
+But when considering a college education, I wanted order, and I was okay with rules.
+Thus, in 2005, I began taking classes at Brigham Young University in Idaho (BYUI).

 The Battle Cat

-In 2006, BYUI’s film program was in its infancy.
+In 2005, BYUI’s film program was in its infancy.
 There were no official film making classes, and the moviemaking organization was an exploratory extra curricular club with less than ten members, no teacher, and no females.

 Likewise, the film festivals were attended by less than one hundred people and the films that were submitted were ... not good.
 Below is a clip from The Princess of BYUI, which was the first film that I entered into the campus film festival.
-This narrative is a hybrid tale that combines The Never Ending Story with The Wizard of Oz, one of my favorite films.

 Rise in Fame

 As my media presence grew, so did my fame.
 By my second year of college, I was a celebrity.
 But fame in college was different from high school.
 Here, no one cared about my autograph.
 Instead, I was sought after to attend social events in hopes of increasing attendance and awareness.

 Me and my friend Hollan hosting the first campus variety show.

 In the years to come, video making would become a common talent in society, but in 2006, few people knew how to do it.
 Therefore, I lent my filmmaking talents to various organizations (as I had done in high school) to help under-represented groups have a voice.
 I never worked for pay because I felt, in some strange way, that this was my duty to society.